 Obtain a Token from the Dashboard

-API7 Enterprise uses Dashboard-created tokens for authenticated access.
-Across the docs, the same token can be used as the X-API-KEY value in API7 Enterprise Admin API requests or as ADC_TOKEN when using ADC.
+API7 Gateway uses Dashboard-created tokens for authenticated access.
+Across the docs, the same token can be used as the X-API-KEY value in API7 Gateway Admin API requests or as ADC_TOKEN when using ADC.

 For routine API access, sign in with a non-root user and create a token for that user instead of using the initial Super Admin account.

-- A non-root user account with the permissions required for the resources you want to manage.
+- You have a non-root user account with the permissions required for the resources you want to manage.

-If you only have the initial administrator account, sign in as Super Admin, create or invite a user, assign the required role, and then sign in with that user before creating a token.
+If you only have the initial administrator account, sign in as Super Admin first to create or invite a user and assign the required role.
+Then sign in with that user to create the token.
 For details, see User Management and Role-Based Access Control.

 Create a Token in the Dashboard